 A decade later in the infamous La Canadiense electrical strike (the worst and bloodiest in the city’s history, putting the lights out in Barcelona, causing severe food shortages and shutting down 70 per cent of its industry), 3,000 workers were imprisoned in the castle.
 It continued to function as a military prison until 1960.

 In the gardens, a path leads to Marès' statue of the Drummer Boy of El Bruc, overlooking the spot where Falangist prisoners and suspected fifth columnists were brutally rounded up and shot during the Civil War; later their colleagues would do exactly the same thing to the Republicans.
+The new Visitor Centre in four rooms of the castle has displays on its history; other rooms are used for temporary exhibitions, generally on military history.

 Throughout most of July and into early August, the castle moat becomes a popular venue for concerts and films as part of the Sala Montjuïc Festival.